- Home ›

 About the Client

 The City of Detroit Office of Sustainability developed the Detroit Climate Strategy between 2020 and 2023, in strong collaboration with residents and multi-sector partners.
 The Strategy aims to mitigate the city’s impact on climate and ecological damage, while building a resilient and equitable future for Detroiters.
 The Strategy has targets to improve public health, air and water quality, and access to healthy food; foster green jobs; reduce greenhouse gas emissions and waste; and make the city more resilient to the effects of climate change.
-Detroit is especially vulnerable to flooding and heat waves exacerbated by the climate crisis.
-These vulnerabilities are disproportionately experienced by low-income, Black, Brown, and Indigenous residents — the same residents who also experience inflated energy burden (the percentage of gross household income spent on energy costs).
+Detroit is particularly vulnerable to flooding and heatwaves, which are exacerbated by the climate crisis.
+These vulnerabilities are disproportionately experienced by low-income, Black, Brown, and Indigenous residents — the same residents who also experience an inflated energy burden (the percentage of gross household income spent on energy costs).
 Under the Strategy’s greenhouse gas emissions reduction targets, the city has committed to powering 100% of municipal electricity usage with clean energy by 2034.

 About the Project